Crab2died/jdepth/src/main/java/com/github/usefultool/Ruby install.md

-# Ruby Install with source for CentOS
+# Ruby Install with source on CentOS

 ---
 ### 1. Install OpenSSL